Vandalia, Montana

 Vandalia is a small unincorporated community in Valley County, Montana, United States.
 It was established in 1904 with a post office and a store along the Hi-Line of the Great Northern Railway.
 The community's chief industry was the manufacture of bricks that were used in public buildings across Montana.
 Vandalia also shares its namesake with a local dam on the Milk River that diverts water for the Glasgow Irrigation District.

 Climate

 According to the Köppen Climate Classification system, Vandalia has a semi-arid climate, abbreviated "BSk" on climate maps.

 Population

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the small town on BNSF tracks, but makes no stop.
+The nearest station is located in Glasgow, 17 mi to the southeast.